GuenterQuast/mimoCoRB/builddoc/index.rst

 To ease user interaction with the buffer manager, a set of additional classes is provided in the module *buffer_control* to set-up and manage cascades of ringbuffers and the asscociated sub-processes for filling, filtering and extracting data.
+These classes are of interest for developers wanting to help improving the package.

   - class buffer_control
      Set-up and management ringbuffers and associated sub-processes